 Makenzie Mabry (NH post doc member)

 Christian Pickles (DO member)

 Kara Schwartz (DO member)

-Griffin Sheehy (DO member)
+Griffin Sheehy (Chair)

 Sarah Steele Cabrera (Student member)